Client:

 {→} Verre Églomisé byUMBERTO.

-{↑}{↑} Sense of place: commissioned landscape photography of Marsden Moor, a special place for Robert.
+{↑}{↑} Sense of place: commissioned landscape photography of Marsden Moor, a location of particular significance to Robert.

 {↑} Social media assets.